Getting Your Customers Back

 ENCOURAGING PERSONAL HYGIENE

-- Check and log health status of each employee each day.
+- Check and log the health status of each employee each day.
 Obviously, anyone showing symptoms cannot be at your business establishment.

 - Provide alcohol-based hand sanitizer that contains at least 60% alcohol